In this article:

 In West and South Asia and Sub-Saharan Africa, one in eight girls is married by the age of 15.
 A lack of education is a major contributor to child marriage.
 Uneducated girls are less aware of their rights and less confident to speak up for themselves and stop a marriage.

-Thankfully, when Ratna, a 15-year-old in Bangladesh, was told by her parents that she was to be married, she had the confidence to go to the Director of her Compassion Centre and speak up for herself.
-Compassion staff quickly collaborated with local authorities to step into the situation.
+Thankfully, when Ratna, a 15-year-old in Bangladesh, was told by her parents that she was to be married, she had the confidence to go to the director of her local child development centre and speak up for herself.
+The centre’s staff quickly collaborated with local authorities to step into the situation.
 Within hours, Ratna had successfully stopped her own wedding, something many uneducated girls in her situation wouldn’t have been able to do.

 Ratna left the experience more determined than ever to complete her education.
 Ratna says: